EEN 531 Microcontrollers (3 Credits)

 EEN 610 Advanced Engineering Mathematics (3 Credits)

-This course will enable students to recognize, appreciate and apply mathematical and software tools to solve some of the most important problems that arise in modern engineering practice.
-On successful completion students will be able to apply the concept.
-This course covers advance mathematical tools and techniques for electronics engineering including linear algebra, advanced vector calculus, complex variable theory, ordinary and partial differential equations and integral transform.
+This course covers advanced mathematical tools and techniques for electronics engineering including linear algebra, advanced vector calculus, complex variable theory, ordinary and partial differential equations and integral transform.
 Emphasis will be on using software such as MATLAB and Mathematical for solving engineering problems.

 EEN 614 Neural Networks (3 Credits)

-Provides a working knowledge of the fundamental theory, design and applications of Artificial Neural Networks (ANN).
+This course provides a working knowledge of the fundamental theory, design, and applications of Artificial Neural Networks (ANN).
 Topics include the major general architectures: back propagation, competitive learning, counter propagation, etc. Learning rules such as Hebbian, Widrow-Hoff, generalized delta, Kohonen linear and auto associators, etc., are presented.
 Specific architectures such as the Neocognitron, Hopfield-Tank, etc., are included.
 Hardware implementation is considered.

 EEN 621 Electromagnetic Field Theory (3 Credits)

-Topics include techniques for solving and analyzing engineering electromagnetic systems; relation of fundamental concepts of electromagnetic field theory and circuit theory, including duality, equivalence principles, reciprocity, and Green's functions; applications of electromagnetic principles to antennas, waveguide discontinuities, and equivalent impedance calculations.
+This course introduces techniques for solving and analyzing electromagnetic systems.
+Topics include relation of fundamental concepts of electromagnetic field theory and circuit theory, including duality, equivalence principles, reciprocity, and Green's functions; applications of electromagnetic principles to antennas, waveguide discontinuities; and equivalent impedance calculations.